 Since 2008, we have been helping students to develop their Leadership IQ as they take action to have a positive impact in their community.

-Every student has unique abilities, but what they sometimes lack is opportunity.
+Every student has unique abilities, but what they sometimes lack is meaningful opportunities.
 By linking the learning in the classroom to real world experiences, students begin to gain confidence, develop empathy, critical thinking and understanding as well as progressively developing the tools necessary to lead.

-Advanced Student Leadership is a multi year training process that equips young people with the skills required by tomorrow's CEOs and community leaders as they take on meaningful responsibility now.
+Advanced Student Leadership is a multi year training process that equips young people with the skills required by tomorrow's CEOs and community leaders as they take on meaningful leadership responsibilities now.

 ASLeaders understand the team.
 Team building and effective teamwork is an art form that students learn through their dynamic roles throughout their years in the program.
 Students are immersed in team building, team management and communication, and evaluated teamwork.